Home

 In 1889, his namesake uncle Ephraim Younkin, who had migrated to Illinois in the 1840s, passed away at the age of 71 in DeSoto, Jackson County, IL.

-The Minerds built a new home in 'Hexie' about 1896, with the family posed in front of the structure shown at right.
+The family posed for a photograph in front of the two story, frame structure.
 Click here for a close-up view of this image, which appeared as our "Photo of the Month" in June 2000.

 In October 1905, Ephraim's 65-year-old cousin Martin Miner and his wife Amanda of Normalville spent an enjoyable weekend visiting with relatives at Kingwood, likely Ephraim and Rosetta.
 While there, Martin visited his birthplace at Hexebarger but after returning home told a newspaper reporter that the "old ear marks of boyhood days are about all obliterated."